Children’s Dentist in Port Orange

 Dental Sealants and Fluoride Treatments

 Battling tooth decay is a constant for kids.
 In fact, tooth decay is a more common chronic condition than both asthma and hay fever.
 To help your children avoid cavities, Dr. Bannan may recommend dental sealants and fluoride treatments.
 Sealants place a barrier between your children’s molars and decay causing bacteria.
 Fluoride is a mineral that helps to strengthen enamel, so your children’s teeth are better shielded against decay.

-Contact Water’s Edge Dental today if you have any questions about our kids’ dentistry in South Daytona or if you’re ready to schedule an appointment.
-Our office is located in South Daytona, FL, and we welcome patients from the areas of Daytona Beach, Port Orange, Holly Hill, Edgewater, Ormond Beach, and beyond.
+Contact Water’s Edge Dental today if you have any questions about our kids’ dentistry in Port Orange or if you’re ready to schedule an appointment.
+Our office is located in Port Orange, FL, and we welcome patients from the areas of Daytona Beach, Port Orange, Holly Hill, Edgewater, Ormond Beach, and beyond.